tracktwo/sightlines/README.md

-# LoS Indicator Mod for Long War
+# LoS Indicator Mod for XCOM: Enemy Within / Long War

-The LoS Indicator is a mod to bring the feature of XCOM2 back to Long War.
+The LoS Indicator is a mod to bring the feature of XCOM2 back to XCOM EW/LW.
 With this mod enabled, while moving the cursor around to select a movement target tile enemies that will be visible from that point are indicated graphically on the screen.